EyasuTeshome/shifttracker/job-search/update-your-job-searching-plan-and-set-SMART-goals.md

 1. Begin by thinking about your long- and mid-term professional goals.
 Complete section 1 in the [Goals Worksheet](https://docs.google.com/document/d/1WT418F4SQGtfA2Buz5gLa7bf7Nf81YhGzgRcAN6y6XM/edit?usp=sharing).
 2. Now, use the SMART method to set goals and prepare your job search goals for the next month considering only the first 3 areas of job searching:
     - sending job applications,
     - preparing for interviews (or participate in them).
 3. Then, prepare a commitment map for these goals in section 3.

+**Note: Keep this exercise at hand because you will add SMART goals for networking and working on side projects later this week.**

 **Exercise template to copy:** [Goals worksheet](https://docs.google.com/document/d/1WT418F4SQGtfA2Buz5gLa7bf7Nf81YhGzgRcAN6y6XM/edit?usp=sharing).